 I was born and bred in our beautiful Forest of Dean and is employed by FR Willetts Ltd Coaches for 23 years, holding the International (Operator's License) Certificate of Professional Competence.
 I love to travel long distances throughout the UK and Europe.

-I am married to Vikki, who works with pre-school children at Coalway Early Years.
-I have 2 sons Archie and Harley, one of whom is educated at Coalway Juniors School.
+I have 2 sons Archie and Harley, one of whom is educated at Coalway Juniors School and the other attends Coalway Community Infant School.
 I enjoy spending my quality free time with them and my family.

 Every child deserves a great education and a start in life, hence my reason for becoming a governor so that I may help maintain the high standards the school offer their students.